GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Computers are the most complex objects we human beings have ever created, but in a fundamental sense they are remarkably simple.
+> ### I’ll throw away code as soon I want to add something to it and I get the feeling that what I have to do to add it is too hard.
 >
-> ~ *Danny Hillis*
+> ~ *Ken Thompson*

 ---
 ## 🏎 Quick Facts